AccelerationMethods/AccelerationMonograph/README.md

 This code can be used to verify the theoretical statements from the monograph

-> [1] Alexandre d'Aspremont, Damien Scieur, Adrien Taylor (2021), "Acceleration Methods", To appear in Foundations and Trends® in Optimization.
+> [1] Alexandre d’Aspremont, Damien Scieur and Adrien Taylor (2021), "Acceleration Methods", Foundations and Trends® in Optimization: Vol. 5: No. 1-2, pp 1-245.

-The arXiv version is available [**here**](https://arxiv.org/abs/2101.09545)
+The arXiv version is available [**here**](https://arxiv.org/abs/2101.09545), the Foundation and Trends version is available [**here**](https://www.nowpublishers.com/article/Details/OPT-036)

 #### Authors

 - [**Alexandre d'Aspremont**](https://www.di.ens.fr/~aspremon/)